 Atmospheric oxygen also allowed the formation of new types of minerals, so once more life influenced geology.

-Life now went through a long, slow period, the main events being oxidation of the atmosphere and evolution of eukaryotes.
+Once the great oxidation event had taken place, life now went through a long, slow period often referred to as the boring billion.
+Nevertheless, it included the oxidation of the atmosphere and evolution of eukaryotes.

 Evolution and the atmosphere

 As shown by fossil evidence, stromatolites thrived in the Proterozoic and continued their conversion of atmospheric CO2 into O2.
 The first oxygen produced had been gobbled up by chemical reactions like the oxidation of iron.
 Several types of indirect evidence, based on the presence of certain molecules in rocks, indicate that around 2 Gya, the content of free oxygen in the atmosphere increased significantly.
 It is generally accepted that this increase began about 2.4 Gya in what is called the Great Oxidation Event.
 In spite of evidence for important fluctuations in oxygen levels over the millenia since then, the average oxygen content of the atmosphere has been increasing for the last two billion years.
 It is now at about 21%, a figure to be compared with less than 1% at the beginning of the Proterozoic.